Ed Monk: Active Shooter Threat Response (GTFIT)

 Live-fire range training is progressive and includes assessment of skills and accuracy, shooting accurately while advancing, and scenarios stressing speed and 100% accuracy.
 Scenarios will use 3D and photo targets.

 About Ed Monk, Co-Owner of Last Resort Firearms Training:

-With experience as a law enforcement officer, school teacher, firearms trainer, and Army officer, Ed Monk has been researching, writing, attending training, and providing training on the Active Shooter threat for over ten years.
-He has served as a consultant for several Arkansas school districts, provides training for Arkansas school districts licensed to have armed school staff, has trained the armed security teams of several churches, and trains School Resource Officers of law enforcement agencies on countering the Active Shooter.
-He has provided presentations on the Active Shooter threat to universities, schools, churches, law enforcement agencies, and other audiences in several states.
-Ed is co-owner and instructor at Last Resort Firearms Training in White Hall, AR.
-At Last Resort, he trains citizens and law enforcement on the defensive use of handguns and other firearms.
+With experience as a police officer, schoolteacher, firearms trainer, and Army officer, Ed Monk has been researching, writing, and providing training on the Active Shooter threat for over ten years.
+He has trained the armed staff of public schools, armed church security teams, School Resource Officers, and other law enforcement officers on countering the Active Shooter.
+He has served as a consultant for school districts, churches, and businesses.
+He has provided presentations on the Active Shooter threat to universities, law schools, public schools, churches, law enforcement agencies, government agencies, businesses, conferences, and other audiences in several states.
+Ed is co-owner and instructor at Last Resort Firearms Training in White Hall, AR, where he trains citizens and law enforcement on the defensive use of handguns and other firearms.
 In 2007, Ed retired from the Army as a Lieutenant Colonel and Battalion Commander after 24 years of active duty in the US, Europe, and Iraq.
 Immediately after his Army retirement, Ed taught high school for four years and served as a deputy sheriff in Kentucky.
-He now serves as a Part Time II police officer for his city.
+He now serves as a Part Time police officer for his city.
 Ed’s formal education includes a BS in US History from the US Military Academy (West Point), an MS in Adult Education from Kansas State University, and he is a graduate of the US Army Command and General Staff College.